 Step 2 – Collect approval from majority of households in the block

 The City requires all block parties have approval from a majority of the households (at least 2/3) in the block and that everyone in the block be notified about the party before they can approve the street closure to traffic.
-They City provides a sign-off form to collect your neighbour signatures at Block Party Sign-off form that must be emailed to them.
+The City provides a sign-off form to collect your neighbour signatures at Block Party Sign-off form that must be emailed to them.
+Please note this polling requirement may be waived for recurring annual events with a successful history.

 Try and find someone else from the block to help you with this -- it's more fun and it's easier when you share responsibilities.
 Going door to door for signatures also gives you a chance to get contact information from new people who would like to help plan the party.